it-academy-svhec/intro-to-programming/primers/C Programming Data Types Primer.md

 3. Run your program and notice that it fails to compile and you see an error message

 4. Revert the change in step 2

-## Expressions
-Expressions, like in mathematics are combinations of operations and values that result in new values.
-For example, `1 + 1` is an expression in basic arithmetic that evaluates to the value of `2`.
-Expressions can also be combined together like `(1 + 1) * (2 * 3)`.
-First you evaluate each expression: `2 * 6`.
-Then you evaluate the new expression formed by the other two, which results in `12`.
-This systematic approach is also used to interpret expressions in programming languages.

-### Operators and Operands
-- Operators: symbols that perform operations with one or more values. `+`, `-`, `*`, and `/` are the basic operators for arithmetic in C and many other languages
-- Operands: the formal terms for the values used by operations.
-For example, consider `number1 + 5`.
-The addition operator is being used in combination with the operands of `number1` and `5`.